vjrj/sds/README.txt

 located in this project.

 == SDS ==
+The SDS can be configured using an external properties file that is located in the /data/sds/sds-config.properties, this in contrary to where we put the configuration files for other apps and should probably be changed.
+Configuration options are:

+species-data - a url (either file:/// or http://) to the xml file that contains all the sensitive species.
+This defaults
+               to the http://sds.ala.org.au/sensitive-species-data.xml which is the correct value to use in most situations.

+category-data - the url to the category xml file, by default http://sds.ala.org.au/sensitivity-categories.xml

+zone-data - thw url to the zone xml file , by default http://sds.ala.org.au/sensitivity-zones.xml

+species-cache - a boolean value to indicate whether or not to read the sensitive species from the cache file.
+You can set this to true to prevent all the sensitive species needing to be rematched.
+This will improve startup time for the sensitive data service.
+The disadvantage to this is you will not automatically get the new updates to the sensitive list flowing through.

+cache-data - the location in which to cache the sensitive species data, by default /data/sds/species-cache.ser

+spatial-layer-ws - the URL to test for intersection of spatial layers.
+This is used by the SDS if the required layer values are not provided in the data.
+The biocache will always provide the layer information to prevent WS bottleneck.
+The default value for the property is http://spatial.ala.org.au/layers-service/intersect/

+namematching-index - The location to the name matching index.
+The SDS uses the name matching index to ensure that synonyms to sensitive species are correctly determined.
+This property is only used by the Tests and sds-webapp2.
+When you construct your sensitive data service you will need to an ALASearcher to be used: au.org.ala.sds.SensitiveSpeciesFinderFactory#getSensitiveSpeciesFinder(String dataUrl, ALANameSearcher nameSearcher).
+The default value for this is /data/lucene/namematching_v13 which should be overridden with the correct value.

+list-url - the URL to the list tool that is used to generate the species xml file, by default http://lists.ala.org.au

+flag-rules - a CSV value of source fields that are used as a flag rule for the plant pest rules.
+This is very half baked because there was never any indication of what the flag would be called etc.  As there are no flag rules currently provided this option can be safely ignored.

 There are multiple entry points into the SDS to test for sensitivity.
-You can either use the SensitiveDataService to automatcially handle the determination of sebsitivity and application of the rules.
+You can either use the SensitiveDataService to automatcially handle the determination of sensitivity and application of the rules.
 OR you can generate your own SensitiveSpeciesFinder and handle the validation yourself via the ValidationService.

 It is probably easiest to use the SensitiveDataService#testMapDetails methods.
-They a map of darwinCoreTerms and return a ValidationOutcome.
+They take a map of darwinCoreTerms and return a
+ValidationOutcome.
 The validation Outcome contains whether or not the details were considered sensitive and a map of values to use instead of the supplied values.
 It will also contain error reports and emails that need to be sent as notifications in a plant pest situation.